airblade/quo_vadis/README.md

 * be in `app/views/sessions/new.html.:format`
 * post the parameters `:username` and `:password` to `sign_in_url`

+You have to write the view yourself because you'd inevitably want to change whatever markup I generated for you.

 In your layout, use `current_user` to retrieve the signed-in user, and `sign_in_path` and `sign_out_path` as appropriate.